-It was the 3rd book, it was a book.
+It was the 3rd book, and it was a book.
 The story had some craziness, some things which I didn’t quite follow or were a bit irrelevant but the rest, the plot was quite good.

 You can see more Dragons in this book, and that it is definitely a plus, a bonus, a cherry on top, do you know I like Drag0ns?
-By know you do and you are thinking that I am obsess, Lord only knows might be that I am.
+By know you do and you are thinking that I am obsess, Lord only knows, but it might be that I am.
 I have to write a book that involves Dragons, I have never thought about it actually, which is rather shocking considering how much I love the bloody creatures.
 Anyhow, Queen of Dragons was rather impressive… oh!
-I just remember it has a story a bit awful, my jaw dropped; I can’t tell what it is, it involves the main character, that’s the only thing I can say.
+I just remember it has a story a bit awful, my jaw dropped; I can’t tell you what it is, it involves the main character, that’s the only thing I can say.
 I now you’ll be waiting for something that will leave you shaken; no matter, the whole book has remarkable bits.

 One of the things I like about this one, was the end because it was a major cliff-hanger, I jumped right into the next book, which she kind of trick me, devious woman, Shana, I was totally expecting other set of characters on the 4th book, because of some “side-notes”, some remarks made by other characters.